 Clinical, technical, regulatory, and market considerations have guided Metaclipse to select the treatment of certain metastatic head and neck, and lung cancers as subsequent landing indications.
 Additional vaccine products include a modified influenza vaccine using the membrane-bound adjuvants to enhance immunity in older adults.
 Metaclipse intends to commercialize its products through licensing agreements with major pharmaceutical companies after establishing safety and effectiveness.

-We demonstrated effectiveness of the Membrex™ approach in combination with anti-CTLA4 antibody in an aggressive, highly metastatic mouse model of TNBC.
-We also showed that our approach is safe when given alone or in combinantion with checkpoint inhibitors and an independent GLP toxicology study.
-We have already participated in a pre-IND meeting with the FDA and expect to enter into Phase I clinical trials by early 2020 for metastatic TNBC.
+We demonstrated effectiveness of the Membrex™ approach in combination with anti-CTLA-4 antibody in an aggressive, highly metastatic mouse model of TNBC.
+We also showed that our approach is safe when given alone or in combination with checkpoint inhibitors in an independent GLP toxicology study.
+We have already participated in a pre-IND meeting with the FDA and expect to enter into Phase I clinical trials in 2021 for metastatic TNBC.
 We anticipate that our vaccine will be used as a combination therapy with an approved checkpoint blockade inhibitor.

 We showed that the Membrex™ approach protects both alone and in combination with checkpoint inhibition in a number of HER-2+ mouse breast cancer models.